Chapter 1 - Arrival

 Rishmond tried to scream.
 Tried to move.
 He had to help Toby!
 The kid must be scared out of his mind!

 A sudden flash of light blinded him and he dropped to the ground.
 The cacophony around him suddenly grew as the room spun back into focus.
-The tentacle was still wrapped around him, but its color was rapidly fading and the squeezing power felt before was gone, as was the hole it had squirmed from.
+The tendral of red light had transformed at some point to a thick, slimy tentacle similar to those he could see coming out of the fissures in the deck.
+The tentacle was still wrapped around him, but its color was rapidly fading and the squeezing power felt before was gone, as was the hole others had squirmed from.
 The deck where the hole had been appeared as if nothing had ever happened to it except for the few chains that appeared to be embedded in the wood now.

 Rishmond turned over to look up and found himself at the feet of the man called Plug.
 Beams of light danced around Plug, sparks and crashes formed a sort of shield in front of the tall man.
-Plug gestured and a large section of the deck above ripped away and planted itself between the rest of the room and the two of them.
+Plug gestured and a large section of the roof above ripped away and planted itself between the rest of the room and the two of them leaving the exposed beams and the underside of the deck above exposed.
 Sounds like an army trying to break through a city wall came from the other side.
 Plug continued to growl and half scream in an unintelligible salvo of sound.

 Plug reached down and grabbed Rishmond by the arm, yanking him painfully to his feet.
 He jutted his chin toward the hull of the ship and a swirl began in the wood, growing rapidly into a smokey, dark hole to somewhere else.